thewizardplusplus/biohazard/docs/gameplay.md

 ![](screenshot.png)

-## A Description of Game Fields
+## Description of Game Fields

 The game has two fields: **the primary one** and **the movable part**.

 The primary field is represented by a set of **blue** cells.
-A player can not control the state of this field directly.
+The player cannot control the state of this field directly.

-The movable part is represented by a set of **green** cells surrounded by a yellow frame.
-This field locates above the primary one and partially overlaps it.
-A player can control the position and orientation of this field.
-An initial position is **an upper left corner**.
+The movable part is represented by a set of **green** cells surrounded by the yellow frame.
+This field is located above the primary one and partially overlaps it.
+The player can control the position and orientation of this field.
+The initial position is **the upper left corner**.

-At beginning of the game, both fields are filled with **a certain number** of cells **located randomly**.
+At the beginning of the game, both fields are filled with **a certain amount** of cells **located randomly**.

 ## Interacting with the Movable Part of ​​the Field